sryze/ping/README.md

 Running
 -------

-Use of raw sockets usually requires administrative priviliges, therefore you'll need to run `ping` as root:
+Use of raw sockets usually requires administrative privileges, therefore you'll need to run `ping` as root:

 ```sh